A Cultural Guide to Mongolia's Tsaatan Reindeer Herders

 Shamanistic ovoos Mongolia

-At EL any visits to a shaman are conducted only on days marked in the Mongolian Lunar Calendar when shamans would be conducting a ceremony.
-To do so outside of these days, would be a contrived experience.
-We do not arrange shaman performances outside of these ceremony dates for photography, money, or gifts.
+At EL, any visits to a shaman are conducted only on days marked in the Mongolian Lunar Calendar when shamans would be conducting a ceremony.
+Arranging shaman performances outside of these dates for photography, money, or gifts is considered inauthentic and is not practiced.

 Learn more about the culture, heritage and way of life of the Tsaatan as well as the challenges they face from these links: